-The other theorises that when the muscles in your lower leg contract too much, it pulls on the tibial bone and causes stress—like tugging on a curtain can strain the curtain pole above it.
-Either way, there's simply too much load, says Carol Mack, D.P.T., C.S.C.S., strength coach and doctor of physiotherapy at CLE Sports PT & Performance.
-That's why some tend to feel better once they stop running—the load immediately decreases, eliminating the source of stress.
+The other theorizes that when the muscles in your lower leg contract too much, it pulls on the tibial bone and causes stress — like tugging on a curtain can strain the curtain rod above it.
+Either way, there's simply too much load, says Carol Mack, D.P.T., C.S.C.S., strength coach and doctor of physical therapy at CLE Sports PT & Performance.
+That's why some tend to feel better once they stop running — the load immediately decreases, eliminating the source of stress.

 Shin Splint Factors and Fixes

 The primary factor for developing shin splints is overtraining, but that encompasses more than what you might think.

 "When we talk about training, it's important to note that this doesn't just mean the amount that a person is running," says Mack.
 "It's also the intensity of their workouts, as well as the surfaces the person is running on.
 For example, easy runs versus sprints have very different intensities, and hills are very different from flat surfaces."

 These variables affect your body in different ways, including your shin bones and lower leg muscles like your calves.
 Some other factors that can go into overtraining and cause shin splints, as well as how to fix them, include:

 - Running form: Overstriding can place more forces or stress through the shins, says Mack.
 This happens when you make contact with the ground too far in front of your center of gravity, with a leg that's straight and stiff, reducing the ability to absorb the force of your landing.
 Overstriding can also cause issues in your knees and hips.
 You can correct this by shortening your stride slightly, being careful not to land on your heel, and making sure to stay upright in your torso instead of leaning forward.